psaris/wordle/README.md

 ### Maximum Entropy

-The information theoretic maximum entropy `.mm.maxent` can't get the answer in one attempt and even has a worst-case scenario of 6 attempts.
+The information theoretic maximum entropy `.mm.maxent` can't get the answer in one attempt and has a worst-case scenario of 6 attempts.
 But it wins with an average 3.467302 attempts -- beating the previous two cases.

 ```q
 q).mm.hist (count .mm.game[.mm.onestep[`.mm.maxent];G;C;"SOARE"]::) peach C